UE4SS-RE/RE-UE4SS/docs/installation-guide.md

 Then the name of your `working directory` should be `SatisfactoryEarlyAccess`.
 This directory will be automatically found and used by UE4SS if it exists.

-As of UE4SS 3.0 (basic install), the following files & folders exist inside the `working directory`:
+The following files & folders exist inside the `working directory`:

 - Mods
     - Mod folders